ABOUT US

 We host two concerts a year, a Summer concert around June time and a Christmas concert in December, at St Mary’s Church in Hadleigh, Suffolk, UK.

-Hadleigh Last Night of the Proms
+Hadleigh’s Last Night of the Proms 2026 is coming!

-Every few years we take part in hosting a ‘Hadleigh Last Night of the Proms’ concert, in partnership with St Mary’s Renewal Community Project in Hadleigh, and local choirs, singers and soloists, where we bring the local community together for a joyful evening celebrating British ‘Pomp and Circumstance’.
+This year we are hosting ‘Hadleigh’s Last Night of the Proms’ Concert, in partnership with St Mary’s Renewal Project in Hadleigh, with local choirs, singers, and Hadleigh High School Performers, who will be joining us to bring a joyful evening of British ‘Pomp and Circumstance’ to the locals and surrounding area.

-Conductor
+About Our Conductor

 Our orchestra is conducted by Ian McCrae.